Skip to main

 This course seeks to promote an understanding of misinformation in American society by considering them in the context of communication, information science, and sociology.
 Misinformation may come from a lack of information, conflicting information, biased information, or deliberately false information.
 Topics may include the role of media, education, and politics in the creation and dissemination of misinformation, as well as the health, crime, and cultural consequences of misinformation.

-Arts and Creativity
+UK CORE: Arts and Creativity

 UKC 100 (section 001) Teamwork and Creativity for Impact on Wellbeing